bezmoradi/tutorials/go/http.md

 --header 'X-API-Key: jlkhlds8783742%klkjlfd'
 ```

-By sending the above CURL request, we would get `Hello, John Doe!
+By sending the above curl request, we would get `Hello, John Doe!
 You are authenticated.` but if we get rid of out custom header while sending the request like so:

 ```text
 curl --location 'http://localhost:8080'